vladimiryardan/Taffy-Wiki/So-you-want-to.md

 This code checks for a request argument named "apiKey" (i.e. a `GET` request for `/foo?apiKey=abc123`), and if it's not found, returns a blank response body with status code 401.
 The `newRepresentation` method creates a new instance of your representation class, then you can either use `noData()` or if you want to have a response body, use `setData()` to pass in the data to send back to the consumer.
 Aside from the `newRepresentation()` and `setData()` methods, this should feel very similar to returning data in your resources.
 That's essentially what you're doing; just short-circuiting the request.

+## Rate-limit access to your API

+## Use JSONUtil instead of ColdFusion's native JSON serialization

+## Share application variables between your API and your consumer-facing application

+## Use a bean factory (like ColdSpring) to resolve dependencies of your resources (like configuration without breaking encapsulation)

+## Use a bean factory (like ColdSpring) to completely manage resources

+## Use ColdSpring AOP advice for your resources

+## Write your components using ColdFusion 9+ "script component" syntax